MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/billing.md

 The usage data collection requires an active SQL Server instance.
 Therefore, you will not be charged for the time the SQL Server instance was stopped.

 ### Do I get charged if my SQL Server instance was running for less than an hour

 The billing granularity is one hour.
 If your instance was active for less than an hour, you will be billed for the full hour.

 ### Is there a minimum number of cores with pay-as-you-go billing

-Pay-as-you-go billing doesnt change the lincensing terms of SQL Server.
+Pay-as-you-go billing doesn't change the licensing terms of SQL Server.
 Therefore, it is subject to the four-core limit as defined in the [SQL Server licensing terms](https://www.microsoft.com/licensing/terms/productoffering/SQLServer/EAEAS).

 ### If the affinity mask is specified for my SQL Server to use a subset of virtual cores, will it reduce the pay-as-you-go-charges